Holby City: Medical accuracy

 To ensure accuracy in scriptwriting, the serial employs a team of researchers to advise writers on nursing issues and health service politics.
 One medical advisor was given a cameo role in the series as an orthopaedic surgeon, and another, recovery nurse Rachel Carter, appears in Holby City as a scrub nurse.
-Another adviser, a heart surgeon, has occasionally left open-heart surgery to advise Holby City writers over the telephone.
-The programme utilises surgeons from different disciplines, who check scripts for accuracy.
+Another adviser, a heart surgeon, has occasionally left open-heart surgery to advise Holby City writers over the phone.
+The programme uses surgeons from different disciplines, who check scripts for accuracy.
 Carter believes this is particularly important in case viewers copy procedures they have seen in the show, such as CPR.
 Series star Amanda Mealing commented: "We pride ourselves on being realistic.
 You need to know what you are doing and why.
 It is a complex and foreign thing to act out an operation.
 For training, I watched a number of real ones."

 Cast members are taught how to give realistic injections, monitor blood pressure and check a pulse, and some are given the opportunity to observe procedures in real hospitals.
 Original cast member George Irving observed coronary artery bypass surgery performed at Papworth and Middlesex Hospital in preparation for his role as Anton Meyer, while Edward MacLiam observed laparoscopic surgery being performed before joining the cast as Greg Douglas in series twelve.

 The series uses operational ventilators on set and these were donated to the NHS Nightingale Hospital during the COVID-19 pandemic.